Cloud Egress Fees: What They Are And How To Reduce Them

 The fees, like these stairs, climb higher.
 Source.

 While egress pertains to data exiting a system, ingress refers to data entering a system.
-When you download something, you’re egressing data from a service.
-When you upload something, you’re ingressing data to that service.
+When you download something, you’re egressing data from a cloud service or data center.
+When you upload something, you’re ingressing data to that environment.

-Unsurprisingly, most cloud storage providers do not charge you to ingress data—they want you to store your data on their platform, so why would they?
+Unsurprisingly, most cloud storage providers do not charge you fees to ingress data—they want you to store your data on their platform, so why would they?
+However, you may see API transaction fees when you’re ingressing data, depending on the provider or the pricing tier.

 Data egress fees are charges incurred when data is transferred out of a cloud provider’s environment.
 These fees are often associated with cloud computing services, where users pay not only for the resources they consume within the cloud (such as storage and compute) but also for the data that is transferred from the cloud to external destinations.

-There are a number of scenarios where a cloud provider typically charges egress:
+There are a number of scenarios where a cloud provider typically charges for egress:

 • When you’re migrating data from one cloud to another.